MARCH/InfoAge PDP-11/20 System and Exhibit

 [11/20 front panel]

-In August 2007, the MARCH vintage computer club acquired a PDP-11 system of some sort.
-When I came by to help Evan set up rooms for new exhibits and storage, I saw the system and saw that it was an 11/20, with a largely COMPLETE collection of manuals, schematics, and even the paper-tape operating system.
+In August 2007, the MARCH vintage computer club of InfoAge in New Jersey acquired a PDP-11 system of some sort.
+When I came by to help them set up rooms for new exhibits and storage, I saw the system and saw that it was an 11/20, with a largely COMPLETE collection of manuals, schematics, and even the paper-tape operating system.
 I saw right away that this could be the basis for an exhibit of 1970's "state of the art" for DEC minicomputers, even without running the system.
-I also saw that I could create this exhibit for MARCH, as an example of a historic and documented collection as well as an example exhibit.
+I also saw that I could create this exhibit as an exhibit example for InfoAge and MARCH.
 After some consideration and encouragements from MARCH members, Evan agreed and I began work.

 - Herb Johnson

-On September 13 and 14 2008, the MARCH vintage computer club had a computer show "VCF-East", and the public opening of their new Museum facilities at InfoAge.
-The PDP-11/20 described here was one of the Museum exhibits.
+On September 13 and 14 2008, the MARCH vintage computer club of InfoAge had a computer show "VCF-East", and the public opening of their new public museum facilities at InfoAge, a science and education center on the New Jersey shore.
+The PDP-11/20 described here was one of many computing exhibits.
 My thanks to several people for their work and contributions.
 The posters in the exhibit are based on the contents of these Web pages.
-The 11/20, some artifacts, and videos of computer operations were also on display.
+We also created a set of Web pages to support the exhibit (these 11/20 Web pages are a subset); a modern computer was part of the exhibit to show those pages and some videos.

-Here is a representation of the MARCH PDP-11/20 exhibit, as a set of HTML and image documents.
-That Web page shows images of the artifacts and posters for the exhibit.
+Here is a representation of the PDP-11/20 exhibit, as a set of HTML and image documents.
+These Web page show images of the artifacts and posters for the exhibit.
 The images have links to larger images, documents, etc. of the actual exhibit.
-Videos included with the exhibit in September may not be available.
+The actual exhibit of 2008 included these Web pages and videos, on a Linux system which displayed them and the videos.
+This "virtual" exhibit amounts to a tour of the actual physical exhibit.
+I regret that MARCH chose to produce the posters at half the expected size: consequently they looked busy and crowded.

 The InfoAge Web site is at this Web link.